PlanchaCorp/UnityStarterProject/README.md

 }
 ```
 We want to avoid the above code.
 It looks fine as it is, but it will become messy once we need to:
 - implement a double jump
 - implement a crouch system
 - use animations
 - have attacks that can be triggered on the ground or in the air
 - ...

 Instead we will use states!

-#### The switch state

 The basic way to avoid this is to use a state with switch case.
 ```